 - The ignorant servant (v.48) who does something but it’s the wrong thing and receives a few blows

-As I have explained elsewhere, the wrong way to read this story is to conclude that there are degrees of judgment and that God will punish you in accordance with the badness of your behavior.
+The wrong way to read this story is to conclude that there are degrees of judgment and that God will punish you in accordance with the badness of your behavior.
 You may have heard that God beats or scourges his children as a sign of his love, but that’s not true.
 Jesus never beat anyone.

 The key to unlocking this parable is found in the last line: